-The Digital Deposit Working Group (DDWG) of the Depository Library Council acknowledges and thanks the many volunteers who gave of their time and greatly assisted in the work of this project.
+The Depository Library Council and the Digital Deposit Working Group of the Depository Library Council acknowledges and thanks the many volunteers who gave of their time and greatly assisted in the work of this project.
 They responded to surveys, participated in focus groups, searched for unreported publications, and helped to visualize what digital deposit could look like.
 Without them, the DDWG could not have accomplished its work.